 The Family Lineage of Hypnos

-Hypnos and his twin brother Thanatos lived next to each other in the underworld.
+As we mentioned, Hypnos is the son of Nyx (the goddess of night).
+He also had a twin brother, Thanatos.
+They were believed to have lived next to each other in the underworld.
 The son of Nyx and Erebus, Hypnos was part of a family associated with night and darkness.
 Hypnos was married to Pasithea, the result of a promised marriage by Hera, wife of Zeus.
 Pasithea was the deity associated with relaxation and hallucinations.

-- Sleep and His Half-Brother Death: The cave Hypnos lived in had poppies and other types of hypnotic plants at its entrance, and it did not have a door, so Hypnos wouldn’t be disturbed by the noise of hinges.
+The site New Forest Centre says that Hypnos lived in a cave that had poppies and other types of hypnotic plants at its entrance, and it did not have a door, so Hypnos wouldn’t be disturbed by the noise of hinges.

 Greek Mythology Featuring Hypnos